Atlantic Puffin with sandeels, taken by Steve Garvie.

-(European) Storm Petrel, Red-necked Phalarope (late May to late July), Great Skua (‘Bonxie’), Arctic Skua (‘Skooty Aalin’), (Atlantic) Puffin (known as 'Tammie Nories’ locally), Black Guillemot (‘Tystie’) and ‘real’ Rock Dove.
-Also a chance of King Eider and Long-tailed Skua (a bird spent the summers of 2009-11 at East Hogaland, Burra).
+(European) Storm Petrel, Red-necked Phalarope (third week of May to late July), Great Skua (‘Bonxie’), Arctic Skua (‘Skooty Aalin’), (Atlantic) Puffin (known as 'Tammie Nories’ locally), Black Guillemot (‘Tystie’) and ‘real’ Rock Dove.
+Also a chance of King Eider and Spotted Crake.

 Whooper Swan, Common Eider, Red (Willow) Grouse, Red-throated Diver (Loon), (Northern) Fulmar (‘Maailie’), (Northern) Gannet, (European) Shag, (European) Golden Plover, (Northern) Lapwing, Black-tailed Godwit (islandica subspecies), (Eurasian) Curlew, Whimbrel, (Common) Snipe, Redshank, Dunlin, (Black-legged) Kittiwake, Arctic Tern, Common Guillemot (Murre), Razorbill, Hooded Crow, (Winter) Wren (zetlandicus subspecies), (Northern) Wheatear, Rock Pipit and Twite.
 Also a chance of Long-tailed Duck, Great Northern Diver (Common Loon), Black-throated Diver (Loon), Manx Shearwater, Hen Harrier and Short-eared Owl.